tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 It did not specify what the relationship should be, so the result has everything, even when the submodule has nothing to do with the module.

-It is handy to look at the above result, called a "Cartesian join" result, to see what we really want.
+It is handy to look at the above result, called a "Cartesian join" result, to see what would really be desirable.
-Probably for this case the row that actually makes sense is the one where the modules.name = submodules.module_name, and we should make that clear in both the select list and the WHERE clause, thus:
+Probably for this case the row that actually makes sense is the one where the modules.name = submodules.module_name, and it's better to make that clear in both the select list and the WHERE clause, thus:

 .. code-block:: sql